Becksteinlab/lammps/doc/src/fix_indent.rst

 caps, 1 means the lower end is capped, 2 means the upper end is capped, and 3 means both ends are capped.

-The *fflag2* setting allows to adjust the radius of the rendered object for spherical indenters, cylindrical indenders, and planar indenters in 2d systems.
-In many cases you want to use a value < 0 to reduce the radius of the rendered object to that it does not obscure atoms close to it.
+The *fflag2* setting allows you to adjust the radius of the rendered object for spherical indenters, cylindrical indenters, and planar indenters in 2d systems.
+In many cases you want to use a value < 0 to reduce the radius of the rendered object so that it does not obscure atoms close to it.
 For a planar indenter in 2d systems, it should be set to a value > 0 or the indenter will not be visible since the diameter is set internally to zero in that case due to lack of a suitable heuristic for deriving a meaningful diameter.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""